EBPS Biennial Workshop

 Welcome

-The organizing committee of the EBPS 2024 Workshop "Novel Pharmacotherapies for Substance Use Disorders: From Basic Science to Societal Implications" cordially invite you to join us for the biennial workshop of the European Behavioural Pharmacology Society which takes place September 25 to 27, 2024 at the Banff Centre for Arts & Creativity in Banff, Alberta, Canada.
+The organizing committee of the EBPS 2024 Workshop "Novel pharmacotherapies for substance use and related mental health disorders: From basic science to societal impact" cordially invite you to join us for the biennial workshop of the European Behavioural Pharmacology Society which takes place September 25 to 27, 2024 at the Banff Centre for Arts & Creativity in Banff, Alberta, Canada.

-This workshop will highlight cutting edge pharmacology-based interventions for substance use disorders, including psychedelics, cannabinoids, neuropeptides, and more.
+This workshop will highlight cutting edge pharmacology-based interventions for substance use and related mental health disorders, including psychedelics, cannabinoids, neuropeptides, and more.
 Diverse panels and speakers have confirmed their participation, including Keynotes from Drs.
 David Nutt, Alex Kwan, Margaret Haney, and Lorenzo Leggio.

-The workshop will also include panels consisting of experts in patient advocacy, clinical ethics, and regulatory frameworks, who will provide insights into the potential roadblocks of implementing these novel interventions.
+The workshop will also include panels consisting of experts in patient advocacy, clinical ethics, and regulatory frameworks, who will provide insights into the potential (and realized) challenges to implementing these novel interventions.

 Please feel free to reach out to the members of the organizing committee if you have any questions and check this website regularly for new updates.